Recap: Star Trek Deep Space Nine S 02 E 13 Armageddon Game

 - He Knows Too Much: The T'Lani and Kellerun want to make sure no one has any possible knowledge of the Harvesters creation.

-- Karma Houdini: The T'Lani and Kelleruns try to kill O'Brien and Bashir, and later on Sisko and Dax as well, but they get no penalty for this.
+- Karma Houdini: The T'Lani and Kelleruns try to kill O'Brien and Bashir, and later on Sisko and Dax as well.
+Whether the Federation takes retributive action against them for this is never addressed.

 - Pet the Dog: When the news of O'Brien and Bashir's supposed demise reaches him, Quark offers Dax and Kira a drink.
 On the house.
 High praise from him.
 Along with quoting the 57th Rule Of Acquisition in their memory.Quark: "Good customers are as rare as latinum.
 Treasure them"